ablesable/LearningNextJS/README.md

 # Knowledge about NextJS:
 - Every page needs to be called page.
 For every Route we need a new folder with specific name.
 - Nesting routes is made by nesting directories with pages inside them.
 For dynamic routes [] brackets needs to be added with slug keyword.
+- [...slug] catches all dynamic routes.
+- For routes grouping name of a directory must be placed inside of parenthetis ().
+The name of directory is now ignored by the router.